Why We Skipped the Baby Cereal and Oatmeal

 Starting your baby on solids is usually an exciting thing as it is a new adventure for the both of you.
-Many mamas choose the common route of starting their baby on baby cereal or baby oatmeal.
+Many mamas choose the common route of starting their baby on baby cereal or baby oatmeal, it's what moms have been doing for years.
 One of the things that I saw floating around in forums and breastfeeding groups was that many mamas today were starting to nix the cereal and oatmeal.
-Of course I was left wondering
+Of course I was left wondering "Why?"

 Babies Can't Digest Grains.

 In order to digest grains our bodies have to be able to use an enzyme, amylase, to break down the grains.
 Babies actually do not make amylase until they are a year old or older.
 This situation can make grains painful for a baby's belly and leave us scrambling to find what's wrong with baby (and more than likely blaming everything but the grains).

 There is an Increased Risk for Diabetes.

 Feeding infants cereal has been associated with an increased risk of Type 1 Diabetes and can possibly make them favor processed foods (think about how much your toddler loves bread).
 White rice and flour turn into sugar when broken down in the body, therefore making it less nutritional.
 This is because the nutritional value of the grain is stripped away in the manufacturing process.
 While we want to hand off all of the yummy rolls for baby to nibble on bits and pieces as he gets older, maybe try doing that less.

 Very few cultures choose to do a grain first when introducing solids to their baby.